hpjeonGIT/Tips/mpi_related.md

 - Run the above script then we can narrow down which nodes don't have the file
 - mpirun python3 host_check.py
 - srun python3 host_check.py

+# Check if IB is really working
+- cat  /sys/class/infiniband/mlx*_0/ports/1/counters/port_*_packets
+- May observe it changes/increases more than several thousands